mmz-srf/chatgpt-hackday-post-it/README.md

 # Post it! (by ChatGPT🤖)

-This is a simple (Flask)[https://flask.palletsprojects.com/] application that takes user input through a form, stores the form data in a session, and generates a promt message for ChatGPT based on the user input.
+This is a simple (Flask)[https://flask.palletsprojects.com/] application that takes user input through a form, stores the form data in a dictionary, and generates a promt message for ChatGPT based on the user input.
 The application also allows the user to copy the generated message to their clipboard to ease the copy-pasting into ChatGPT.

-The project was realized for the SRF ChatGPT Hackathon on 2023-06-03 with the idea to simplify writing Posts for Social Media (Twitter/Instagram etc.) starting from longer Agency Reports.
+The project was realized for the SRF ChatGPT Hackathon on 2023-06-03 with the idea to simplify writing Posts for Social Media (Twitter/Instagram etc.) starting from longer Agency Report ([Example](examples/Text.txt)).

-Team members
+## Team members
 - Bleuler, Nicole
 - Heller, Davide
 - Kornacher, Silja